stevencombs/retrocombs.github.io/_posts/2019/2019-06-07-creality-ender3-build-surface-upgrade.md

 I mentioned in my [last post][printer-setup] that my new Creality Ender-3 3D printer build surface is warped.
 I blame myself because when I removed fresh prints, I would often bend the build surface slightly to remove the new print.
 I learned quickly, DON'T DO THAT, STUPID!
 Because my build surface seems irreparably damaged, I ordered the replacement below for around $20.

-[Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate][build-surface]
+[Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate][build-surface-amazon]

 This post shares my experience replacing the old build surface with the one above.

 # Research
 I reviewed several options to replace the warped build surface.
 The build surface originally included with the Ender-3 is made of plastic.

 ![The original plastic bed][plastic-bed-flipped]